Trinidad and Tobago national football team: 2018 World Cup Cycle

 Trinidad and Tobago entered qualification for the 2018 FIFA World Cup in the fourth round and were drawn into Group C with Guatemala, Saint Vincent and the Grenadines, and the United States.
 The team finished second in the group with 11 points to qualify for the Hexagonal.
 However, they finished in sixth place in the final round with only six points, even though they eliminated the United States from World Cup contention with a 2–1 victory in the final match.

 2022 World Cup Cycle

 Trinidad and Tobago entered qualification for the 2018 FIFA World Cup in the first round and were drawn into Group F with Saint Kitts and Nevis, Puerto Rico, Bahamas, and Guyana.
 The team finished second in the group with 8 points and failed to qualify for the 2022 FIFA World Cup.

 2026 World Cup Cycle

 Trinidad and Tobago entered qualification for the 2026 FIFA World Cup in the second round and were drawn into Group B with Saint Kitts and Nevis, Grenada, Bahamas, and Costa Rica.
+They finished second in their group and thus advanced to the third round, where they finished third in their group and were eliminated from World Cup qualification.